-- 1. IN COMPLIANCE.
-The OMP and MAP were received on June 30, 2016.
-The main update was the addition of the duct burner and the catalyst is checked annually and either cleaned or replaced.
-According to attached maintenance records, catalyst was changed in 2014 and 2016.
-The permittee shall not operate the continuous galvanizing line, EUCON-GALV-LINE-S1, unless an Operation and Maintenance Plan (OMP) as described in Rule 911(2) has been submitted to the AQD District Supervisor.
+1. The permittee shall not operate the continuous galvanizing line, EUCON-GALV-LINE-S1, unless an Operation and Maintenance Plan (OMP) as described in Rule 911(2) has been submitted to the AQD District Supervisor.
 The permittee shall submit an updated OMP including the burner no later June 29, 2016, or 210 days after the issuance of Permit to Install 219-06B, whichever is later.
 The OMP shall include monthly inspections of all systems associated with the urea feed system, describe preventative maintenance consistent with the manufacturer's recommendations, and include a requirement for periodic determination of the functional viability of the catalyst.
-The OMP shall also include a requirement to repair any defect that could reasonably be expected to result in non-compliance identified during any inspection within a reasonable time period. - 2.
+The OMP shall also include a requirement to repair any defect that could reasonably be expected to result in non-compliance identified during any inspection within a reasonable time period.

 IN COMPLIANCE.
 The OMP and MAP were received on June 30, 2016.
+The main update was the addition of the duct burner and the catalyst is checked annually and either cleaned or replaced.
+The latest version of the plan was requested by AQD and is attached.
+It appears to be the same version that was received before on June 30, 2016.
+According to the attached email, the catalyst was last changed 2 years ago.
+US Steel uses a third-party each year to verify that the catalyst is still in good condition.

-The main update was the addition of the duct burner.
-Averaging time for the alarms is not in the plan; facility to update.
-The permittee shall not operate the continuous galvanizing line, EUCON-GALV-LINE-S1, unless a Malfunction Abatement Plan (MAP) as described in Rule 911(2) has been submitted to the AQD District Supervisor.
+2. The permittee shall not operate the continuous galvanizing line, EUCON-GALV-LINE-S1, unless a Malfunction Abatement Plan (MAP) as described in Rule 911(2) has been submitted to the AQD District Supervisor.
 The permittee shall submit an updated MAP including the burner no later than June 29, 2016, or 210 days after the issuance of Permit to Install 219-06B, whichever is later.
 The MAP shall include the annealing furnace controlled by the SCR unit, the burner, and the electrolytic cleaning equipment controlled by a packed bed scrubber.
-It shall address alarm conditions that indicate abnormal functioning of the system including the operating parameter values and associated averaging time that would trigger the alarm. - 3.
+It shall address alarm conditions that indicate abnormal functioning of the system including the operating parameter values and associated averaging time that would trigger the alarm.

 IN COMPLIANCE.
+The OMP and MAP were received on June 30, 2016.
+The main update was the addition of the duct burner.
+Facility claims there is no averaging time for the alarms in the attached email.
+The alarms are instantaneous.

-Documents were submitted.
-AQD did not issued a formal approval so the plans were approved by default after 90 days.
-The permittee shall submit the OMP and MAP and any amendments to the OMP or MAP to the AQD District Supervisor for review and approval.
+3. The permittee shall submit the OMP and MAP and any amendments to the OMP or MAP to the AQD District Supervisor for review and approval.
 If the AQD does not notify the permittee within 90 days of submittal, the OMP, MAP, amended OMP or amended MAP shall be considered approved.
 Until an amended plan is approved, the permittee shall implement corrective procedures or operational changes to achieve compliance with all applicable emission limits.
 If at any time the MAP fails to address or inadequately addresses an event that meets the characteristics of a malfunction, the permittee shall amend the MAP within 45 days after such an event occurs.
 The permittee shall also amend the OMP/MAP within 45 days, if new equipment is installed.
 The permittee shall review the OMP/MAP upon request from the District Supervisor.
+IN COMPLIANCE.
+Documents were submitted.
+AQD did not issued a formal approval so the plans were approved by default after 90 days.